uio-carpentry/organisational/reporting/report_carpentry-uio_2024.md

 ### Elections

 On December 7, 2023, an election was held for new Carpentry@UiO leadership at the annual End of Year party.
-Three longstanding members of the board left their positions openinge up 4 positions for the board.
+Three longstanding members of the board left their positions opening up 4 positions for the board.
 The positions available were:

 Board Members (4 positions)
 - Two members for 3-year terms